staabm/staabm.github.io/_posts/2024-12-11-contribution-summary-2024.md

 | … a lot more                              | -                     | -                  |

 _numbers crunched with [staabm/oss-contribs](https://github.com/staabm/oss-contribs)_

+I am pretty happy with contributing to so many popular and important projects of the PHP ecosystem.

 ### 2025 is just arround the corner